MortenHarding/rss3270cli/README.md

 ---
 ## License / Attribution
-This code is free to use, experiment with, and modify.

-The 3270 handling logic uses racingmars/go3270 (MIT-style / open source) as the backend for TN3270 screens.
+This library is licensed under the MIT license; see the file LICENSE for details.